 Data preparation and model setup

-The rainfall data retrieved from each source are high-level preprocessed product, but containing different extent.
-To make them comparable, IMERG and MRMS data are scaled to the same degree of NCEP gauge only data with the same array dimensions.
-Because we need to transform data into logarithmic scale, it is of importance to filter out zero-rain and NAN data.
+The rainfall data retrieved from each source are preprocessed products, but containing different extent.
+To make them comparable, IMERG and MRMS data are scaled to the same degree of NCEP gauge only data with the same array dimensions, with 4 km spatial resolution and 1 hour temporal resolution.
+Because we need to transform data into logarithmic scale, it is important to filter out zero-rain and NAN data.
 The treatment of zero values is varying, either by simply removing zero values (Alemohammad, McColl et al. 2015, Massari, Crow et al. 2017) or replacing with near-zero values(Roebeling, Wolters et al. 2012).
 (Li, Tang et al. 2018) tested the sensitivity by reassigning 10-3, 10-6, 10-9 to non-rain samples.
 Removing zero values may shorten the samples especially for events based evaluation.
 Thus, we dropped NAN values and treat zero to be 10-3.
 To obtain more robust results and filter out noise, we utilized bootstrap with 500 trials for evaluation at each pixel, and stored the mean value of RMSE and CC.

 Statistical evaluation metrics

 A list of evaluation indicators are summarized in (Table 2).
-Due to the lack of reference data in the extreme events, we will term “error” as “difference” between two products e.g. RMS difference.
-Quantitative difference including Correlation Coefficient (CC), Root Mean Squared (RMS) difference are the 1st and 2nd order evaluation respectively.
+As we assumed there was no ground truth in the extreme events, we will term “error” as “difference” between products e.g. Root-Mean-Square-Difference.
+Quantitative differences including Correlation Coefficient (CC), Root Mean Squared (RMS) difference are the 1st and 2nd order evaluations respectively.
 They are computed in a domain at each pixel (4km) for each pair.
 For categorical difference, we considered Probability of Detection (POD), False Alarm Rate (FAR), Critical Success Index (CSI).
-The “reference” data in the denominator is chosen by the least uncertain product provided by TC.
+The “reference” data in the denominator is chosen by the least uncertain product calculated by TC method.
 For instance, TC predicted radar product to be less uncertain which is quantified by RMSE compared to satellite.
 Then we put radar as the relative reference data for the categorical difference.

-Since it is more insightful to compute these metrics in a conditional form during extreme events (Sukovich, Ralph et al. 2014), We further condition these metrics at Harvey core to validate the consistency between TC metrics and traditional skills e.g. RMSDcond,p.
+Since it is more insightful to compute these metrics in a conditional form during extreme events (Sukovich, Ralph et al. 2014), We further condition these metrics within the core of Hurricane Harvey to validate the consistency between TC metrics and traditional statistical methods e.g. RMSDcond,p.
 This condition is based on different accumulated rainfall observed for each pixel but still adopts the similar formula in (Table 2) .
 We consider conditions when hourly rainfall exceeds 50 percentile, 75 percentile and 99 percentile based on the estimate itself.
 For instance, when evaluating the NCEP gauge performance at Harvey core, we filter out pixel time series of rain rate to be less than 50 percentile, 75 percentile and 95 percentile of gauge rain rate at collocated point, and use the remaining to compute conditional metrics.

 Harvey core separation

 In order to be specifically focus on extreme rainfall, then the core, non-core regions are identified.
-According to the MRMS radar observation, 95 percentiles of rainfall falling outside of the core region, which corresponds to 400 mm rainfall isoline, depicted in (Figure 8).
+According to the MRMS radar observation, 95 percentiles of rainfall falling outside of the core region, which corresponds to 400 mm accumulative rainfall isoline, depicted in (Figure 8).
 We further used that line as a separation between core and non-core region.
 In core regions, we computed the conditional metrics described above, and selected several representative pixels to plot the time series.
+(You need to explain more what’s the purpose of separating the core and non-core)

+(During the method section, you didn’t explain anything about other non-Harvey events, you need to find a place to do that and state the reasons)

 RESULTS